0xVolt/cemetery-of-culture/year-3/neural-networks/4-multilayer-perceptron-backprop/README.md

     (27997 more lines)

 The evaluation metric for this contest is the categorization accuracy, or the proportion of test images that are correctly classified.
 For example, a categorization accuracy of 0.97 indicates that you have correctly classified all but 3% of the images.

+### TODO
+- [ ] Learn about how back-propagation is one of the most important algorithms of our time.